 sexual female empowerment & how women are literally everything & the universe is inside of us tbh

 Grande argues that it is not intelligence, strength, determination or even love that empowers women — just sex.

 Ariana Grande believes the single most empowering thing a woman can do for herself is to have sex.

-When a fan on Twitter questioned the song’s alleged deeper meaning about empowerment, Grande replied, “sex is empowering. it’s the source of all life. p**** is a privilege.”
+When a fan on Twitter questioned the song’s alleged deeper meaning about empowerment, Grande replied, “sex is empowering. it’s the source of all life.”
+She then used a vulgarity to refer to a female body part as a “privilege.”